Wall Panelling Cost

 Plastering the Wall

-Panelling needs a solid and straight wall to sit on.
-So, if your wall is currently in a poor state, it may need some plaster work carrying out.
+Panelling works best with a solid and straight wall to sit on.
+So, if your wall is currently in a poor state, it may need some plaster work to be carried out.
 A small patch repair is likely to add between £70 and £130 to your costs, while reskimming the walls of a room costs from £150.

 plastering wall